-In July 2019, the Company closed a definitive option agreement (the "Option Agreement") with Kiboko Exploration Inc. ("Kiboko") to advance the Company's Fontana Gold Project.
+In July 2019, the Company closed a definitive option agreement (the "Option Agreement") with Kiboko Exploration Inc. (renamed Kiboko Gold Inc.) ("Kiboko") to advance the Company's Fontana Gold Project.
 Under the terms of the Option Agreement, Kiboko can earn an initial 65% interest in the Fontana Gold Project, subject to underlying royalties, within a four-year period from the closing of the Transaction (July 9, 2019) under the following conditions: